Artemis II: Humanity’s Lunar Homecoming is Happening Now

 Phase 1: Departure & Manual Handling

-• April 1, 2026 (Launch): The SLS Block 1 rocket cleared the tower at Kennedy Space Center, delivering the Orion capsule, Integrity, into a high Earth orbit.
+• April 1, 2026 (Launch): The SLS Block 1 rocket lifted off from Kennedy Space Center at 6:35 p.m.
+EDT, delivering the Orion capsule, Integrity, into a high Earth orbit.

 Phase 2: The Deep Space Transit

 • April 3–5, 2026: Orion performed the Trans-Lunar Injection (TLI).
 This phase focused on testing the European Service Module (ESM), which manages life support and propulsion.
-For the first time, a crew lived and worked in a high-radiation environment outside the Van Allen belts.
+For the first time in history, a crew lived and worked in a high-radiation environment outside the Van Allen belts.

 Phase 3: The Lunar Flyby (The Record Breaker)